SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Chegg, Inc.- CHGG

 (MENAFN- PR Newswire)

 NEW YORK, Sept.
-3, 2024 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Chegg, Inc. ("Chegg" or the "Company") (NYSE: CHGG ).
-Such investors are advised to contact Danielle
+9, 2024 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Chegg, Inc. ("Chegg" or the "Company") (NYSE: CHGG ).
+Such investors are advised to contact Danielle Peyton at [email protected]

 or 646-581-9980, ext.